State Secretariat for Migration (Switzerland)

 The State Secretariat for Migration (SEM) (Staatsekretariat für Migrationen SEM, Secrétariat d'État aux migrations, Segreteria di Stato per le migrazioni) is a Swiss federal authority.
-As of 2023, it is headed by Federal Councillor Élisabeth Baume-Schneider.
+As of 2023, it is headed by Federal Councillor Beat Jans.

 It is responsible, at the federal level, for all matters relating to foreigners (granting of visas, prohibition of entry into the country, naturalization, etc.) and for the recognition of refugees (granting and withdrawal of asylum).
 The SEM is subordinated to the Federal Department of Justice and Police.

 Until 31 December 31 2014, the authority was called the Federal Office for Migration (FOM) (Bundesamt für Migration BFM, Office fédéral des migrations ODM).

 History

 The Federal Office for Migration (FOM) was created by the merger of the Federal Office for Immigration, Integration and Emigration (Bundesamt für Zuwanderung, Integration und Auswanderung (IMES), Office fédéral de l'immigration, de l'intégration et de l'émigration (IMES)) and the Federal Office for Refugees (Bundesamt für Migration (BFM), Office fédéral des réfugiés (ODR)).
 The merger was proposed by Federal Councillor Christoph Blocher and adopted by the Federal Council on 7 June 2004.

 On 1 January 2015, the FOM was renamed the State Secretariat for Migration, by decision of the Federal Council of 19 September 2014, in view of the "growing importance of the FOM, whose field of activity is increasingly vast".